rancher/rancher-docs/docs/pages-for-subheaders/authentication-permissions-and-global-configuration.md

 ## Global Settings

-Options that control certain global-level Rancher settings are available from the top navigation menu.
+Options that control certain global-level Rancher settings are available from the top navigation bar.

-Click **☰** in the top left corner of the Rancher UI, then select **Global Settings**, to view and configure the following menu items:
+Click **☰** in the top left corner, then select **Global Settings**, to view and configure the following settings:

 - **Settings**: Various Rancher defaults, such as the minimum length for a user's password (`password-min-length`).
 You should be cautious when modifying these settings, as invalid values may break your Rancher installation.
 - **Feature Flags**: Rancher features that can be toggled on or off.
 Some of these flags are for [experimental features](#enabling-experimental-features).
-- **Banners**: UI elements you can add to fixed locations on the portal.
+- **Banners**: Elements you can add to fixed locations on the portal.
 For example, you can use these options to [set a custom banner](../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/custom-branding.md#fixed-banners) for users when they login to Rancher.
 - **Branding**: Rancher UI design elements that you can [customize](../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/custom-branding.md).
 You can add a custom logo or favicon, and modify UI colors.
-- **Performance**: UI performance settings for the Rancher UI, such as incremental resource loading.
+- **Performance**: Performance settings for the Rancher UI, such as incremental resource loading.
 - **Home Links**: Links displayed on the Rancher UI **Home** page.
 You can modify visibility for the default links or add your own links.

 ### Enabling Experimental Features